Spacial/covid19/README.md

 - [Population flow](https://github.com/leiii/population_flow) data for the study of Covid-19
 - [Coronavirus-Dataset](https://github.com/jihoo-kim/Coronavirus-Dataset) Dataset of CoronaVirus disease 2019 (COVID-19) in South Korea (from KCDC)
 - [COVID-19 Italia](https://github.com/pcm-dpc/COVID-19) - Monitoraggio situazione
+- [COVerAGE-DB](https://github.com/timriffe/covid_age): COVID-19 cases, deaths, and tests by age and sex
+- [COVID-19 Data Hub](https://github.com/covid19datahub/COVID19): Unified dataset for a better understanding of COVID-19
+- [covid-19-data](https://github.com/owid/covid-19-data): Data on COVID-19 (coronavirus) confirmed cases, deaths, and tests • All countries • Updated daily by Our World in Data.
+- [squire](https://mrc-ide.github.io/squire/) enables users to simulate models of SARS-CoV-2 epidemics.
+This is done using an age-structured SEIR model that also explicitly considers healthcare capacity and disease severity, repo: [squire](https://github.com/mrc-ide/squire): SEIR transmission model of COVID-19.

 ## Simulators and Repos